TheekshanaDulanjana/IEEE-CS-KDU-Official-/README.md

-# 🌐 IEEE Computer Society – KDU Student Branch Website
+# 🌐 IEEE Computer Society Student Branch Chapter of KDU Website

 ## 📌 Overview
 This is the official website of the **IEEE Computer Society Student Branch Chapter** of **General Sir John Kotelawala Defence University (KDU)**, designed and developed for a modern, fast, and fully responsive experience.